skrey/yellow-extensions/documentation/README.md

 Yellow documentation
 ====================

 [Yellow](https://github.com/markseu/yellowcms) is a CMS **for people** who make websites.
-The documentation is here to help you.
+Learn more about your website.

 Overview
 --------
+Everything is made of files and folders.
+You can use a browser and your favourite text editor.
 Blog, wiki, static pages, create anything you like.
-You can use web browser and text editor.
-No database, no control panel.
-Everything is made of files and folders.
-There's Markdown support and a small web interface.
+With this documentation you should get a good understanding of how it works.

 * [Adding content](content.md)
 * [Adding media](media.md)